Durham Bulls: Radio and television

 All Bulls home and road games are broadcast on 96.5 FM Buzz Sports Radio.
 Live audio broadcasts are also available online through the team's website and the MiLB First Pitch app.
 Select home games are televised on Me-TV 50.2, and all home games are broadcast by WRAL Sports+.
 All home and road games can be viewed through the MiLB.TV subscription feature of the official website of Minor League Baseball, with audio provided by a radio simulcast.

-Former play-by-play announcers include Gary Cohen, who was the Voice of the Bulls in 1986 and became part of the New York Mets' broadcast team in 1989, and Neil Solondz, who was with Durham from 2004 to 2011 before being hired by the Tampa Bay Rays.
+Former play-by-play announcers include Gary Cohen, who was the Voice of the Bulls in 1986 and became part of the New York Mets' broadcast team in 1989, Steve Barnes (who also was the Duke women's basketball radio play-by-play announcer), and Neil Solondz, who was with Durham from 2004 to 2011 before being hired by the Tampa Bay Rays.
 Patrick Kinas has been the announcer since 2012.

 Broadcasts are produced by members of Explorer Post 50, a youth-based group for students who have completed middle school and are 14 to 20 years old.
 The program provides youth with hands-on experience in television production.